 Define Hydraulic (Seepage Analysis)

-The options available in the Define Hydraulic Properties dialog correspond to the Groundwater Method specified in the Project Settings dialog.
-If the Groundwater Method = Finite Element Analysis, then you will be able to define the permeability characteristics for your materials.
+The options in the Define Hydraulic Properties dialog correspond to the Groundwater Method specified in the Project Settings menu.
+If Groundwater Method = Finite Element Analysis is selected, the permeability characteristics can be defined for each material.

-Material permeability is required by the finite element analysis in order to solve the seepage problem (i.e. determine the flow and pore pressure distribution throughout the model).
-The available options are described below.
+These permeability characteristics are necessary for finite element analysis to solve the seepage problem (i.e. determine the flow and pore pressure distribution throughout the model).
+Available parameters are described below, and users can choose a distribution type for each.

 Account for Water Content in Compressibility